 2. Academic Rigor - The driving question is tied to content standards in the Curriculum, and it applies to more than one discipline.

 3. Applied Learning - The problem poses a "real world” situation.

 4. Active Exploration - Students are involved in real investigations–They are expected to communicate their learning through a presentation.

 5. Adult Relationships - Students get to collaborate with adults on the design and development of their project.

 6. Assessment- Assessment is explicitly designed to evaluate the students' knowledge of the content.

 This math program emphasizes understanding and problem solving.
 Children need many different math skills.
 These skills will be taught giving students an understanding of how the skills relate to solving real problems.
 The focus of math will be understanding the reasons behind the math.
 Problem solving in real life contexts is integral to this program.
 The math units in Project M3: Mentoring Mathematical Minds Project are based on a problem solving approach to teaching mathematics with a focus on the development of critical and creative thinking skills.

 Mind Your Time

 Although all four language arts strands of literature, writing, language study, and oral communication are integrated into this unit for grades 4–5, the core involves students interacting with literature while enhancing reading comprehension and textual analysis skills.
-The literature selections, including The Phantom Tollbooth, My Daniel and Tuck Everlasting, serve as a basis for discussion.
+The literature selections, including many novels such as The Phantom Tollbooth, My Daniel and Tuck Everlasting serve as a basis for discussion.